FACG5/FourApp/README.md

 * I want to edit any project.
 * I want to delete any project.
 * I want print list of all projects or any project.
+* I want select private column in project to printing.
 * I want search in projects by project name, location or sector.
 * Iwant to add new user.
 * I want to delete any user.
 * I want to view all users in web app.
+* I want to upload and download excell file for each project.
+* I want upload excell file and detect each column to store in database.
 --------
 **AS A USER**